 • Cleanup every: This option allows you to define the frequency of the cleanup operation.

-• Maximum File Size (GB): This option allows you to define the maximum size of the log file.
+• Maximum file size (GB): This option allows you to define the maximum size of the log file.

-NOTE: During each cleanup operation, the current log file is renamed (the date and time of the cleanup operation is added to its name) and a new one is created in the same folder.
+NOTE: During any Cleanup operation, the current log file is renamed (the date and time of the cleanup operation is added to its name) and a new one is created in the same folder.
 So as not to run out of space on the Application Server computer where the log files are stored, it is recommended to regularly check the disk space used and delete log files which are no longer required.

 2. Log Forwarding Settings